Deborah-Mokeira/JavaScript30/README.md

 Drum Kit:
 This project is a simple drum kit application built using HTML, CSS, and JavaScript.
 It allows users to play different drum sounds by pressing corresponding keys on their keyboard.
-Tutorial: Wesbos/JavaScript 30.

-Key Takeaways:JavaScript key events, Audio, Listening to transitionend event
+Key takeaways:JavaScript key events, Audio, Listening to transitionend event.

 Features: